-Think twice before you share any kind of confidential information.
+Think twice before you share any kind of information.

 Working relationships change all the time.
 You could become someone's boss or they could become yours.
-You could change jobs and become coworkers again at another place of employment down the road.
+You could change jobs and become coworkers again at another place of employment.

-Remain trustworthy and respected by keeping confidential information safe.
+Remain respected and trustworthy by keeping confidential information safe.

 Post by Margaret Johnston, eventswork.com

 As a career event professional, Margaret brings valuable insight and knowledge to the recruitment,